FlavScents AInsights Entry for Ethyl Cinnamate (CAS: 103-36-6)

 - United States: Recognized as GRAS by FEMA for flavor use.

-Explicit approvals exist for both flavor and fragrance use, with harmonized assumptions across many regions.
-However, formulators should verify country-specific regulations to ensure compliance.
+Ethyl cinnamate is widely approved for use in both flavors and fragrances, with harmonized assumptions across many regions.
+However, formulators should verify specific country regulations to ensure compliance.

 Citation hooks: FEMA; EFSA; national authority publications